keemcn/keemcn.github.io/_posts/2019-01-01-the-absurdly-subtle-art-of-picking-a-place-to-eat.md

 categories: essay
 ---

-Ah, the lunch break.
-The ubiquitously celebrated opportunity to devour a few delectably taste-filled calories prior to returning to a 9--5 job is a daily occurrence that most employees look forward to with total and utter delight --- until, of course, one realizes that one must decide on a place to stuff one's face...

 *...it's already noon?*

 Ah, the lunch break.
 The ubiquitously celebrated opportunity to devour a few delectably taste-filled calories prior to returning to a 9--5 job is a daily occurrence that most employees look forward to with total and utter delight --- until, of course, one realizes that one must *decide* on a place to stuff one's face.